singparvi/Colab_Notebooks/DS-Unit-3-Sprint-1-Software-Engineering-main/Notes (1).md

     export GIT_CURL_VERBOSE=1   # All three lines above see versbose why things are failing

     brew install git-sizer # Filter bigger files

+    To remove folder/directory only from git repository and not from the local try 3 simple commands.
+    Steps to remove directory

+    git rm -r --cached FolderName
+    git commit -m "Removed folder from repository" git push origin master